 Scope of the permit

-Changes of the original product
+Changes of the reference product

-Withdrawal original product
+Withdrawal of the reference product

 Withdrawn by the authorisation holder